2021: a difficult year in Burgundy

 This year, several April evenings hit the extreme end of sub-zero temperatures in Burgundy, with some as low as -8°C. And, despite several winemakers and farmers burning candles in the hope of warding off the frosts, these temperatures led to significant damage in Burgundy vineyards, which may have consequences that last several years.

-Chardonnay, which buds slightly earlier many others, was the main grape variety effected.
+Chardonnay, which buds slightly earlier many others, was the main grape variety affected.
 Although Pinot Noir, another relatively early-budding variety, saw a significant impact, too.

 It looked like a small victory, in early June, when warm temperatures promised to save some of the day.
 Unfortunately, hail came to take out more of the harvest later on in the month.